codegram/full-stack-fest-sponsor-handbook/introduction/the-sponsors-handbook-tm.md

 ## The Sponsor's Handbook ™

-This document includes all you need to know if you are \(or looking to be\) a sponsor of **Full Stack Fest**, one of the most iconic programming conferences in Europe, taking place in the beautiful city of Barcelona.
+This document includes all you need to know if you are \(or looking to be\) a sponsor of **Full Stack Fest**, one of the most iconic programming conferences in Europe, taking place in the beautiful city of Sitges, Barcelona.

 You can also download this document in the following formats: